-I am going to be breaking down everything that you need to know about the Great Dane color and also show you how it is achieved.
+This is a complete guide on fawn Great Danes.
+I am going to be breaking down everything that you need to know about the coat color and also help you to understand how it is produced.

 What Is A Fawn Great Dane?